 Idaho National Parks

-The Oregon National Historic trail is famous for its unparalleled natural scenic beauty.
-The Hagerman Fossil Beds National Monument is another favorite tourist destination of Idaho that displays fossils of different species of animals and plants.
+The Oregon National Historic Trail is famous for its unparalleled natural scenic beauty.
+The Hagerman Fossil Beds National Monument is another favourite tourist destination of Idaho that displays fossils of different species of animals and plants.

 How many National Parks in Idaho?

-There are six national parks in Idaho managed by the National Park Service.
-These include recreational areas, archaeological sites, nature preserve and Volcanic Parks.
-These national parks are:
+There is only one national park in Idaho and the rest are national park service units in Idaho managed by the National Park Service.
+These include recreational areas, archaeological sites, nature preserves and Volcanic Parks.

 |1||City of Rocks National Reserve||14,407 acres (5,830 ha)||18.
 Nov.
 1988||Cassia County, Idaho, USA|